How to create useful features for Machine Learning

 Do you have questions about feature engineering or resources to suggest?
 Let me know in the comments below!

 P.S.
 Are you new to Machine Learning?
-Check out my free video series, Introduction to Machine Learning in Python with scikit-learn.
+Check out my free 4-hour course, Introduction to Machine Learning with scikit-learn.